What is Adjusted Plus-Minus (APM) in brief?

 What are the PROs and CONs for Adjusted Plus-Minus?

-The biggest advantage of adjusted plus/minus ratings are that they are one of the closest we can come to an unbiased measure of a player’s effectiveness.
+The biggest advantage of adjusted plus-minus ratings are one of the closest we can come to an unbiased measure of a player’s effectiveness.

-(1) Adjusted plus/minus ratings are have a high variance.
+(1) Adjusted plus-minus ratings have a high variance.
 The regression tries to find a constant value for a player, but this value can change pretty dramatically with a different role, a different coaching scheme, different teammates, or different match-ups.

 History of Adjusted Plus-Minus Development:

 Adjusted plus-minus technique is first developed by Wayne Winston and Jeff Sagarin in the form of their WINVAL software system in 2002.
 For each player, it starts with the team’s average point differential for each possession when they are on the court.
 This gives a number showing how effective the player’s team was when they were in the game.
 The problem with using this to evaluate individual players is that it is biased in favor of players who play alongside great teammates and players who play against weak opponents.

 Dan Rosenbaum initially outlined his approach in an influential article that analyzed the 2002-2003 and 2003-2004 seasons as a combined dataset.
 David Lewin then published both 2004-2005 and 2005-2006 ratings.

 Likewise, Steve Ilardi determined adjusted +/- ratings for the 2006-2007 season using a similar approach.
 While the previous analyses were conducted at the conclusion of a season, he presented the first in-season computation of adjusted +/-.

 From 2007-08 season to 2011-12 season, daily updates of the APM calculations are available on Aaron Barzilai’s BasketballValue website.